hapijs/good-squeeze/README.md

 - `[options]` configuration object that gets passed to the Node [`Stream.Transform`](http://nodejs.org/api/stream.html#stream_class_stream_transform) constructor. **Note** `objectMode` is always `true` for all `Squeeze` objects.
 - `[stringify]` configuration object for controlling how stringify is handled.
     - `separator` - string to append to each message.
-Defaults to "".
+Defaults to "\n".

 The transform stream stringifys the incoming data and pipes it forward.
 It will not crash in the cases of circular references and will instead include a "~Circular" string in the result.